kamandlo/kamandlo/README.md

 ## About Me

-I am a software developer and DevOps specialist with a keen interest in open source projects.
+I am a Programmer and DevOps specialist with a keen interest in open source projects.
 My experience with various technologies and my passion for learning new tools and methodologies have always driven me towards professional growth.

 ### Interests and Expertise